xl402/performer/README.md

 ```
 export PYTHONPATH=$PATH_TO_REPO/performer
 ```
-To test the scripts, run `pytest` in the root directory
+To test the scripts, run `pytest` in the root directory, you may wish to install `pytest` separately

 ### Usage
-`Performer` inherites from tensorflow's `MultiHeadAttention` and is made to be fully compatible with the parents' use cases, with added flexibility for performing attention in linear time and space complexity.
+`Performer` inherites from a lightly modified version of tf-nightly's `MultiHeadAttention` and is made to be fully compatible with the parents' use cases, with added flexibility for performing attention in linear time and space complexity.
 ```python
 from performer.networks.model import Performer